 “The legislation suspends the exclusion from gross income and wages for qualified bicycle commuting reimbursements for taxable years beginning after Dec.
 31, 2017 and before Jan.
 1, 2026.
 This means that employer reimbursements for bicycle commuting expenses are taxable and subject to payroll taxes and income tax withholding.”

 Individual Mandate for Health Insurance

-Another benefit affected by the new tax reform bill is health insurance.
-The individual mandate, which was put in place by the Affordable Care Act, will no longer apply beginning in 2019.
-That means people will no longer be required to carry health insurance or be taxed for not having coverage.
+Another benefit affected by the 2017 Tax Cuts and Jobs Act is health insurance.
+The individual mandate put into place by the ACA will no longer apply beginning in 2019.
+That means people are no longer required to obtain health insurance coverage and will not be taxed if they do not carry any.

-For those with a high deductible health plan (HDHP) and Health Savings Account (HSA), this will affect their ability to contribute to the HSA should they disenroll from the HDHP coverage.
+For those with a High Deductible Health Plan (HDHP) and Health Savings Account (HSA), this will affect their ability to contribute to the HSA should they disenroll from the HDHP coverage.
 Enrollment in a qualified HDHP is a requirement to be able to make contributions to the HSA.
-Keep in mind, this will not affect a person’s ability to spend the HSA balance on eligible out-of-pocket expenses.
+Keep in mind, this will not affect a person’s ability to spend their existing HSA balance on eligible out-of-pocket expenses.